Luis Urueta

-Luis Felipe Urueta Romano (born January 9, 1981) is a Colombian professional baseball coach for the Miami Marlins of Major League Baseball (MLB).
-He was formerly a first baseman, coach, and manager in Minor League Baseball.
+Luis Felipe Urueta Romano (born January 9, 1981) is a Colombian professional baseball coach for the Texas Rangers in Major League Baseball (MLB).
+He was formerly a first baseman, coach, and manager in Minor League Baseball, and also served as the interim manager for the Miami Marlins in 2024.
 He has also coached and managed the Colombia national baseball team in the World Baseball Classic (WBC).
 As a player, Urueta was listed at 6 ft 2 in and 210 lb; he threw right-handed and was a switch hitter.

 Playing career

 Urueta was primarily a first baseman in Minor League Baseball for three seasons.
-In 2000, he played for the rookie-level Arizona League Diamondbacks, compiling a .235 batting average with three home runs and 27 RBIs in 54 games.
-In 2002, he played 41 games for the Missoula Osprey in the rookie-level Pioneer League and nine games for the Class A South Bend Silver Hawks; between the two teams, he batted .163 with two home runs and nine RBIs.
-In 2003, he played four games for the Class A Short Season New Jersey Cardinals and eight games for the Class A-Advanced Palm Beach Cardinals; overall, he batted .100 (3-for-30) with one RBI.
-In a career total of 116 minor league games, he batted .195 with five home runs and 37 RBIs.
+He was the first Colombian player to sign with the Arizona Diamondbacks organization.
+In 2000, he played for the rookie-level Arizona League Diamondbacks, compiling a .235 batting average with three home runs and 27 RBI in 54 games.
+In 2002, he played 41 games for the Missoula Osprey in the rookie-level Pioneer League and nine games for the Single–A South Bend Silver Hawks; between the two teams, he batted .163 with two home runs and nine RBI.
+In 2003, he played four games for the Low–A New Jersey Cardinals and eight games for the High–A Palm Beach Cardinals; overall, he batted .100 (3–for–30) with one RBI.
+In a career total of 116 minor league games, he batted .195 with five home runs and 37 RBI.

 Defensively in the minor leagues, Urueta appeared in 74 games as a first baseman, 12 games as an outfielder, and one game each as a third baseman and as a catcher.
 He had a .987 fielding percentage at first base.

 Also in 2003, Urueta played six games for the Gary SouthShore RailCats of the independent Northern League.
 He batted .238 (5-for-21) in six games, with one home run and one RBI.
 He did not play professionally in the United States after 2003.

 From 2004 through 2006, Urueta played for Fortitudo Bologna in the Italian Baseball League.
 He slashed .221/.345/.253 in 2004.
 In 2005, he batted only .187/.230/.239; he improved in the finals, going 7-for-23 to help his team win it all.
 After another meek campaign (.205/.317/.270, 1-for-26 in the playoffs) in 2006, he ended his playing career.